Fairchild terms China Resources offer superior to ON Semi's

-(Reuters) - Fairchild Semiconductor International Inc said the revised unsolicited offer it received from China Resources Microelectronics Ltd and Hua Capital Management Co Ltd last week is superior to that of ON Semiconductor Corp.
+Jan 5 (Reuters) - Fairchild Semiconductor International Inc said the revised unsolicited offer it received from China Resources Microelectronics Ltd and Hua Capital Management Co Ltd last week is superior to that of ON Semiconductor Corp .

 Bloomberg first reported on Monday that Fairchild would deem the revised offer from the group as superior.